 Thank you for reading this.
-Apologies again.
+Again, from my deepest heart, apologies.

 This was not how it was supposed to happen.